 Semester: An instructional period of 16 weeks.
 UNM has a Fall Semester and Spring Semester.
-The Summer Session is 8 weeks long, and is divided into two 4-week sessions.
+The Summer Session is 8 weeks long.

 Scholarships: A number of scholarships, awards, and prizes are available to music majors.
 Among the criteria for awarding such financial assistance are scholarships, talent, need, and expected service to the department.
 Students planning to return to UNM in the fall are given an opportunity to apply for such scholarships during the previous spring semester by posted deadlines.